 Goodness and kindness, no matter the cost

-As an immortal Amazon and daughter of Zeus, Diana has lived countless lifetimes.
+As an immortal Amazon and daughter of Zeus, Diana has lived for countless centuries.
 In the first Wonder Woman movie, she left her island paradise, her family and her culture, and entered the world of mortals during one of its darkest hours, the First World War.
 She did it knowing she could never go back, and committed to staying and serving humanity throughout her long life.

-Wonder Woman 1984 finds her living in Washington, D.C., in the colourful and affluent 1980s, working at the Smithsonian Museum and using her powers to help people wherever she can.
+Wonder Woman 1984 finds Diana living in Washington, D.C., in the colourful and affluent 1980s, working at the Smithsonian Museum and using her powers to help people wherever she can.
 Over many years, she has seen everyone she loves grow old and die, leaving her alone.
 Yet despite decades of loneliness, Diana remains as kind and generous as ever, faithful to her mission of doing good.

 In the course of her work, Diana comes across an ancient artifact with the power to grant any wish (this is a superhero movie, after all).
-Without knowing it, she triggers the artifact and soon finds Steve Trevor, the love of her life who had died in the First World War, back from the dead.
+Without knowing it, she triggers the artifact and soon finds Steve Trevor, the love of her life who died in the First World War, back from the dead.
 The two share a joyful reunion, during which Diana introduces an awestruck Steve to the wonders of modern life in the 80s.

 It becomes clear, however, that the artifact exacts a steep price for the wishes it grants.
 Diana’s shy friend and colleague, Dr. Barbara Minerva, uses it to become strong and popular but loses her warmth and humanity in the exchange.
-Worse still, a TV huckster named Max Lord becomes one with the artifact, using it to grant the wishes of millions, in return acquiring their health, wealth and power for himself and creating chaos around the globe.
+Worse still, a TV huckster named Max Lord merges with the artifact, using it to grant the wishes of millions, in return acquiring their health, wealth and power for himself and creating chaos around the globe.

 Knowing and loving your enemies

 Once Diana has her powers back, she’s set for a final showdown with Max Lord and Barbara Minerva, to stop their destructive plans.
 But Barbara and Max aren’t the real villains of the film.
-The true enemy is the spirit of selfishness and avarice that informed the zeitgeist of the 1980s.
+The true enemy is the spirit of selfishness and greed that informed the zeitgeist of the 1980s.
 As in the first movie, WW84 doesn’t blame the world’s woes on a powerful bad guy.
 The problem lies in all of humanity.
-People wish for fame or fancy cars or political power or the destruction of their enemies, with catastrophic results.
+People wish for fame or fancy cars or political power or the death of their enemies, with catastrophic results.